plrigaux/Comparators/README.md

 As humans we sort strings differently than computers.
 This library helps to sort string in natural order.
 The natural order is the way humans would sort elements contrary as the default computer sorting order which follow the _unnatural_ ASCII order.

-"Natural sort" is the widely-used term for sorting "image9.jpg" as being less than "image10.jpg". it is "natural" because it is how a human being would sort them, as opposed to the unnatural "ascii-betical" sorting that computers do by default. codinghorror.com/blog/archives/001018.html – Kip Aug 11 '09 at 19:28
+We call it "natural order" because it is how a human being would sort normally string, as opposed to the unnatural "ascii-betical" sorting that computers do by default.
+For example in "natural order" the file "image9.jpg" before "image10.jpg" or software version strings "1.2.10.5" is considered greater than "1.2.9.1".

-I'd like some kind of string comparison function that preserves natural sort order1.
-Is there anything like this built into Java?
-I can't find anything in the String class, and the Comparator class only knows of two implementations.

-The Alphanum Algorithm is an improved sorting algorithm for strings containing numbers.
-Instead of sorting numbers in ASCII order like a standard sort, this algorithm sorts numbers in numeric order.
+See table below for the difference between the "ASCII Order" and the "Natural Order".

 |ASCII Order   | Natural Order   |
 |--------------|-----------------|